5 Tips for Passive Recruiting

 Tap into your network.
 Ask your connections if they know of any interested candidates.

 Passive recruiting may be tough, but there are many valuable, passive candidates who should not be ignored.
 It’s also important to use recruiting software that can help you do your job better so that you can create an even better candidate experience.
-Find a recruitment CRM that helps you and your team work with high efficiency and a human touch.
+Find an applicant tracking system that helps you and your team work with high efficiency and a human touch.